Italian cake Recipes like Cream Cake and Others

 Serve warm.

 If you love Italian cake recipes and the cannoli, you will love this cannoli cake roll.
-It has a ricotta cream cheese which is used a lot in Italian cake recipes filling in an orange spiked sponge cake.
+It has a ricotta cream cheese filling which is used a lot in Italian cake recipes.
+The frosting is flavored with orange liqueur.
 How delicious!

 Cake